Gorea235/GSMG_Base/README.md

   - [ ] Work out how lobbying will work
   - [ ] Code initial lobbying system
   - [ ] Test it, see if changes need to be made
   - [ ] Create classes for the Lua custom classes to use

+Command List:

+    help - give information about the plugin and command to the player who typed the command